TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Introduction

 \subsubsection{Evaluation}

-We conducted a large number of experiments to demonstrate the positive effects of training the feature extractor with long temporal context (see section~\ref{sec:experiments}, Fig.~\ref{fig:comparison}).
-Our experiments also show that the proposed TUNeS model compares favorably to many baseline methods, both in terms of recognition accuracy and computational efficiency (Fig.~\ref{fig:comparison} and Fig.~\ref{fig:performance}).
-TUneS, combined with a feature extractor that is trained with long temporal context, achieves state-of-the-art results on Cholec80.
-Source code will be made available.
+We conducted a large number of experiments (section \ref{sec:exp_baselines}) to demonstrate the positive effects of training the feature extractor with long temporal context.
+Our experiments also show that the temporal model TUNeS compares favorably to many baselines, in terms of both recognition accuracy and computational efficiency.
+TUNeS, combined with a feature extractor that is trained with long temporal context, achieves state-of-the-art results on Cholec80.
+The source code is available at \url{https://gitlab.com/nct_tso_public/tunes}.